 However, in the late 1990s and early 2000s, these programs didn't exist.
 Even just before 2011, anti-retroviral drugs (ARVs), or anti-HIV medicines, were only given to pregnant women with a low number of CD4 cells—helper cells that fight infection.
 In 2011, Malawi pioneered Option B+, offering lifelong ARVs to all HIV-positive pregnant women regardless of CD4 count.
 By 2013, nearly 80% of HIV-positive mothers in Malawi were receiving ARVs—a stark contrast to 2009 when less than 20% received the drugs.
 Consequently, mother-to-child HIV transmission rates have fallen dramatically.

 Option B+ is a huge success that has now been adopted by most countries in sub-Saharan Africa.
 In the shadows, however, are the children who were born to HIV-positive mothers before services were available.
 These children are now coming of age, learning not only that they are HIV-positive for the first time, but that they have been deceived by the adults they trusted.

-What pulled these teens away from the brink of hopelessness was the sense of community they found through teen clubs and support groups for young people living with HIV.
+What pulled teens away from the brink of hopelessness was the sense of community they found through teen clubs and support groups for young people living with HIV.